jc-fang/jc-fang.github.io/_pages/about.md

 Contact
 ======

-If you would like chat about me or my research, please email me at jcfang@ucdavis.edu.
+If you would like chat about me or my research, please email me at jcfang [at] ucdavis [dot] edu.